 The Group closely monitors the interest rate trend and aims to lower the effective interest rate.

-The Group's cash flow interest rate risk is mainly concentrated on the fluctuation of Benchmark Interest Rate announced by the People's Bank of China and HIBOR.
+The Group's cash flow interest rate risk is mainly concentrated on the fluctuation of Loan Prime Rate ("LPR") published by PRC National Interbank Funding Center.